IMAGINE THE NEWS

 • Musings for the Masses

-Imagine the News is creating a brighter future by writing the news stories we want to see BEFORE they happen.
-We tell detailed imaginary, but realistic articles of good things, using satire and humor to drive key points home.
+Imagine the News is creating a brighter future by writing the news stories we want to see as if they've already happening.
+By telling detailed imaginary stories of good things, often using satire and humor, we plant the seeds of the way the world can be.

 This isn't about magical thinking.
-Ask any psychologist and they'll tell you a key step in realizing a goal is to imagine and talk about it as if it's inevitable.
+Ask any psychologist and they'll tell you a key step in realizing a goal is to imagine and talk about it as if it's inevitable, or at least very likely to happen.

 Then, from this place of vision and inevitability, we naturally take the steps to making them real.